Use plain text email

 3. Unselect "Enable rich text and advanced editor features"

-Mailspring supports basic plaintext composing.
+Mailspring supports basic plain text composing.
 You can also create a single plain-text email by holding Alt or Option while clicking "Compose" or "Reply".
 Request more features by asking them for it.

 Microsoft Outlook (Desktop)